 Once your clinic has been set up with the Surgery Monitor Integration by our IT team (or possibly your internal IT team), you may proceed to the next step which is connecting the monitor to the iPad.
 At this point, we are assuming that you have an account for Smart Flow and you are logged in into the program on the iPad.

 Before you start

 The monitor must be connected to the network and turned on.
-This probably means it is plugged into an ethernet cable (some monitors work wirelessly, but recommend to use a wire connection in most cases).
+This probably means it is plugged into an Ethernet cable (some monitors work wirelessly, but we recommend to use a wire connection in most cases).